chronotruck/vue-ctk-date-time-picker/README.md

 (4) locale : Default value is the locale of the browser - Ex : Set `locale="fr"` to force to French language

-(5) time-zone : Default value is the time-zone of the browser - Ex : Set `Europe/Paris` to force to French TZ
+(5) time-zone : Default value is the time-zone of the browser - Ex : Set `Europe/Paris` to force to French TZ.
+Do not forget to use a format like this `YYYY-MM-DDTHH:mm:ssZ` to get the TZ

 (6) min-date & max-date : Must be `'YYYY-MM-DD'` format

 (7) Disabled-Dates is an Array of dates in 'YYYY-MM-DD' format (ex: `['2018-04-03', '2018-04-07', '2018-04-09']`)